samholmes/talk-converter/README.md

 - Make sure you have sufficient AWS permissions for S3 and Transcribe services
 - Video segments are saved in the `__talks` directory
 - Original downloaded videos are stored in the `__youtube` directory
+- The tool originally was supposed to download the YouTube video for you via code, but I was unable to make that work with the given time constraints